pay more than your tablemates...

 - If you need new luggage or want

-an extra piece to bring home your souvenirs, check out The
+an extra piece to bring home your souvenirs, shop for it.

 2 to 4 weeks